dfu-programmer/dfu-programmer/README.md

 ## Testing & Coverage

-Since most testing depends on hardware, we've set up a simple device with a webhook that will automatically run tests with coverage reports and upload them to [Coveralls](https://coveralls.io/github/dfu-programmer/dfu-programmer).
+Since most testing depends on hardware, we've set up a custom GitHub Action Runner on a dedicated Raspberry Pi.
-The setup scripts are not <!-- yet? --> published.
 Read more about the tests [here](test/README.md).

 ## Currently Supported Chips